knockout/knockout/documentation/computed-pure.md

  * **Prevents memory leaks** from computed observables that are no longer referenced in an application but whose dependencies still exist.
  * **Reduces computation overhead** by not re-calculating computed observables whose value isn't being observed.

-A *pure* computed observable automatically switches between two states based on whether it has subscribers.
+A *pure* computed observable automatically switches between two states based on whether it has `change` subscribers.

-1. Whenever it has *no* subscribers, it is ***sleeping***.
+1. Whenever it has *no* `change` subscribers, it is ***sleeping***.
 When entering the *sleeping* state, it disposes all subscriptions to its dependencies.
-During this state, it will not subscribe to any observables accessed in the evaluator function (although it does *count* them so that `getDependenciesCount()` is always accurate).
-If the computed observable's value is read while it is *sleeping*, it is always re-evaluated to ensure that the value is current.
+During this state, it will not subscribe to any observables accessed in the evaluator function (although it does keep track of them).
+If the computed observable's value is read while it is *sleeping*, it is automatically re-evaluated if any of its dependencies have changed.

-2. Whenever it has *any* subscribers, it is ***listening***.
-When entering the *listening* state, it immediately invokes the evaluator function and subscribes to any observables that are accessed.
+2. Whenever it has *any* `change` subscribers, it is awake and ***listening***.
+When entering the *listening* state, it immediately subscribes to any dependencies.
 In this state, it operates just like a regular computed observable, as described in [how dependency tracking works](computed-dependency-tracking.md).

 #### Why "pure"? {#pure-computed-function-defined}